Advice for health professionals

 - salpingo-oophorectomy (removal of ovaries and fallopian tubes)

 - orchidectomy (removal of testicles)

-People who have been referred for gender affirming genital surgery are on a waiting list for a first specialist assessment (FSA) to see a surgeon who can discuss surgery options.
+People who have been referred for gender affirming genital surgery are on a waiting list for a first specialist assessment (FSA) to see a surgeon and discuss their surgery options.
 There is currently a long waiting list for an FSA.
 From 1 July 2022, Health New Zealand (HNZ) is managing the waiting list for an FSA.